Scobinancistrus pariolispos

-Scobinancistrus pariolispos is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Tapajós and Tocantins River basins in Brazil.
-The species reaches 27 cm in total length.
+Scobinancistrus pariolispos is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+This catfish is endemic to Brazil, where it occurs in the Xingu, Tapajós and Tocantins River basins in the states of Pará and Tocantins.
+The species reaches a total length of 27 cm.
+It is the type species of the genus Scobinancistrus.

-S. pariolispos appears in the aquarium trade, where it is typically referred to either as the golden cloud pleco or by its associated L-number, which is L-048.
+S. pariolispos appears in the aquarium trade, where it is typically referred to either as the golden cloud pleco or by its associated L-number, which is L-133 or L-048.